 • Microbiome and immune status: impact on brain function;

-• Sleep deprivation: effects on diet and cognitive performance;
+• Lifestyle factors: effects on diet and cognitive performance;

 • New methodologies applied to dementia and how nutrition could play a role.

 • Dr David Vauzour – Chair, University of East Anglia (UK)